-Recently, a visiting Australian yacht had an extremely close encounter with one of these underwater visitors while attached to one of the visiting mooring buoys.
+Recently, a visiting Australian yacht had an extremely close encounter with one of these underwater visitors, while attached to one of the visiting mooring buoys.

 The crew were all ashore at the time, when just on dark the yacht on the next mooring heard a loud bang and chain running out.
 They popped their heads up though the hatch to see the yacht next door being towed sideways – to then “twang” back as the whale became untangled from the mooring.

-There then ensued a catalog of disasters with the force of the whale breaking free: the furled foresail came adrift at its top anchor point and dropped over the side; two deck cleats for mooring lines pulled out of the deck; bolts sheared off; the anchor went overboard followed by all 200ft of anchor chain; the stainless steel anchor guide plate ripped off and one flange bent up at a 60 degree angle.
+There then ensued a catalogue of disasters with the force of the whale breaking free: the furled foresail came adrift at its top anchor point and dropped over the side; two deck cleats for mooring lines pulled out of the deck; bolts sheared off; the anchor went overboard followed by all 200ft of anchor chain; the stainless steel anchor guide plate ripped off and one flange bent up at a 60 degree angle.